huan/flash-store/README.md

 Short answer:
 1. `flash-store` is for save data to local flesystem.
-1. `memory-card` is for save data to a distributed network storage.
+1. `memory-card` is for save data to a distributed network storage, it can be serilized/deserilized safely by design.

 Long answer: